Cyclical vomiting syndrome

 How is cyclical vomiting syndrome diagnosed?

 There is no specific test for cyclical vomiting syndrome.
-The diagnosis is made from your symptoms.
-It is important sometimes for your doctor to exclude any other cause for these symptoms.
-For this reason, some people need to have further investigations or tests.
+The diagnosis is made from symptoms.
+Often other causes will need to be excluded and therefore sometimes further investigations or tests will be recommended.

 In children, this condition is often suspected when: